 This course surveys and examines the theory and technique of operant and classical conditioning in behavior modification.
 The main emphasis is on understanding the basic principles of behavior modification.
-Prerequisite(s): PSY 101

-Interpersonal Communication Skills
+PSY 309 - Interpersonal Communication Skills (3)

 This course explores communication patterns and styles between people.
 Focus is on developing effective communication skills and understanding those factors which influence the implementation of these skills.
-Prerequisite(s): PSY 101

-PSY 310 3 credits Community Psychology
+PSY 310 - Community Psychology (3)

 This course studies the community as a system which affects the development of the individual.
 It provides a study of community organizations as they impact the individual and includes a search for approaches to creating and re-creating the community through grass-roots efforts.
-Prerequisite(s): PSY 101

-Psychology of Human Potential
+PSY 314 - Psychology of Human Potential (3)

 This course is a study of the techniques and theoretical approaches common to the human potential movement.
 The course examines the basics of humanistic psychology and its origins in eastern philosophy.
 Special attention is given to the reconciliation of rational and non-rational modes of thought in human psychology.
-Prerequisite(s): PSY 101

-PSY 315 3 credits Group Dynamics
+PSY 315 - Group Dynamics (3)

 This course focuses on the social and psychological implications and processes of groups, group participation, and organization.
 Included are class exercises which foster students' understanding of group development, styles of facilitation, and interdependency.
-Prerequisite(s): PSY 101
+Prerequisite: PSY 101.

-PSY 316 3 credits Stress Management
+PSY 316 - Stress Management (3)

 This course provides the student with an understanding of the causes and symptoms of stress and burnout.
 The emphasis is on prevention strategies and the development of individual coping skills, including proper exercise, nutrition, breathing techniques, biofeedback, time management, and progressive relaxation.
-Prerequisite(s): PSY 101

-PSY 319 3 credits Family Systems
+PSY 319 - Family Systems (3)

 This course focuses on how families function as a system; aspects of assessment and treatment are also considered.
-Prerequisite(s): PSY 101
+Prerequisite: PSY 101.

-PSY 322 3 credits Wellness in the Workplace
+PSY 322 - Wellness in the Workplace (3)

 This course will cover the challenges of creating and sustaining wellness in the workplace.
 The course will examine health promotion models and preventative management techniques for planning, implementing, and evaluating worksite wellness programs and interventions.
 The underlying premise of the course is that improving the quality of health of the individual and the organization involves changing organizational systems as well as people's attitudes and behaviors.
-Prerequisite(s): PSY 101

-Law & Practice in Human Services
+PSY 323 - Law & Practice in Human Services (3)

 This course examines how the law impacts the delivery of human services in both direct ways through the civil and criminal court system and indirectly through the laws and regulations that define the rules, responsibilities, and entitlements of clients receiving support services.
 Topics will include child welfare, guardianships, involuntary commitments, competence, and civil rights.
 Special attention will also be given to the varying ethical duties and professional values within the human services and legal professions.
-Prerequisite(s): ENG 121 and ENG 122
+Prerequisite: ENG 121 and ENG 122.
+Crosslisted as: LES 323 and SOC 323.